 2. Janome CoverPro Coverstitch Machine 900CPX

-This three thread machine uses one or two needles to create its stitches.
+This three thread machine by Janome uses one or two needles to create its stitches.

 1 needle to create a 2 thread chain stitch and 2 needles to create a 3 thread cover stitch.